 - a.
 BA/MBA students may be concurrently enrolled in CAS and the Atkinson School during the first year of MBA study.
 BA/MBA students who are concurrently enrolled will typically take a minimum of four MBA courses during the fall semester of the first year of MBA study, and a minimum of four MBA courses during the spring semester of the first year of MBA study.
-MBA study.
 MBA courses and credits not completed during the first-year of MBA study must be completed during the second year of MBA study. - b.
 First-year BA/MBA students who need to postpone a fall semester MBA core course to complete CLA requirements, will generally postpone GSM 5104 -Managing Individuals, Teams and Organizations (3 credits) until fall semester of the second-year of MBA study. - c.
 First year BA/MBA students who need to postpone a spring semester MBA course to complete CLA requirements, should postpone an elective course until the second-year of MBA study. - d.
-At the end of the first year of MBA study, first year BA/MBA students who have successfully completed all College of Arts and Sciences graduation requirements e.
+At the end of the first year of MBA study, first year BA/MBA students who have successfully completed all College of Arts and Sciences graduation requirements (including successful completion of MBA credits required for completion of the BA degree) are awarded the Bachelor of Arts degree. - e.
 During the second year of MBA study, BA/MBA students complete the second year required courses, the elective component of the MBA degree and any remaining MBA first year course requirements.
 BA/MBA students who have met all graduation requirements for the BA and MBA programs are awarded the MBA after the second year of MBA study.